Panduza/pza-dev-picoha-dio/test/robot/README.md

 Moreover, you can create one platform directory for each of your tests configuration.
 This way you will be able to switch from one to an other than to pythonpath.

-Here you are using the "template" resources
+Here you are using the "template" resources in your [setting](.vscode\settings.json) file.

 ```json
 "robotcode.robot.pythonPath": [